UCD.js Docs

 Pipelines

 Pipelines are an internal extraction/build path.
-They define how data is processed and artifacts are produced.
-Pipelines are split into dedicated packages for core types, loading, execution, graph ordering, and artifact handling.
+They define how data is processed and outputs are produced.
+Pipelines are split into dedicated packages for core types, loading, execution, graph ordering, presets, and the Pipeline Server UI.

 Key packages: